 We will make every effort to keep the school open for our pupils.
 Sometimes, however, due to adverse weather or an emergency, the children might have to be sent home early in which case you will be informed immediately.
 The Headteacher will sometimes have to take the decision first thing in the morning to close the school for the day.
 Such information will be available on Gwynedd Council's website and on our website.
-The Headteacher will also contact each parent through Teachers2Parents.
 If you are in any doubt, please phone us immediately.